200Tigersbloxed/FitbitHRtoWS/README.md

 + While you should be able to open the port to the world for everyone to see, it is not recommended.
 You should only open the port locally.
 + HTTPS/WSS support is untested and may or may not work.
 + Do not ask for support in the issues thread.
 Report bugs or code not working on an SDK (for example).
++ Device and Phone must be connected to cli at all times to keep connection to WebSocket.

 ## Prerequisites